ulrikhaaland/MUSCO/APPDESCRIPTION.md

    - "What is bicep function?"
    - "Build Program" (recovery‑centric)
 6. **Educational Flow**: User can continue learning or transition to program generation
-7. **Program Transition**: When ready, assistant naturally guides toward "Build Program" (recovery program)
+7. **Program Transition**: When ready, assistant naturally guides toward "Build Program" (program type is selected)

 #### Example Workflow - Diagnosis Mode
 1. **Selection**: User selects shoulder on the 3D model